SDN Logo

 What impressed you negatively?

-Applicants commonly expressed concerns about the outdated facilities, high cost of attendance, unenthusiastic or unprepared students and staff, lack of interaction with current students, disorganization during the interview day, and negative impressions from the interviewers.
-Suggestions included improving the facilities, providing more comprehensive tours, enhancing student engagement, addressing financial aid concerns, and ensuring a more positive and organized interview experience.
+Applicants commonly expressed concerns regarding the outdated facilities, high cost of attendance, inadequate tour experiences, unenthusiastic or unprofessional interactions with students, and lack of attention or organization during interviews.
+Suggestions included improving facilities, enhancing student engagement, providing more comprehensive tours, addressing cost concerns, and ensuring interviewers are prepared and attentive.